alexl4123/diplomarbeit/README.md

 What is my thesis about?
 We develop a chess game in Java.
-The GUI is the JavaFX GUI and we create an AI.
+The GUI is the JavaFX GUI and we create an AI (Artificial Intelligence).
 Further we develop the game to be played on a Raspberry Pi or Android Device.

+Further information can be found in the [Wiki](https://github.com/alexl4123/diplomarbeit/wiki)

 Who is in the team?
-Myself (Alexander Beiser) and a college of mine.
+Myself (Alexander Beiser) and a colleague of mine.

 ## coding style?